LauretsDev/A-Star-Search/README.md

 # A-Star-Search
-A* search using Manhattan heuristic
+A* search using Manhattan heuristic for AI.
+Finds the shortest path to the 8 tile puzzle solution.